How to Access Files on a RAID Disk When NAS Uniview DE3148-V2 is Inactive: Comprehensive Guide

 To mitigate these risks, it is important to ensure proper cooling for the NAS device.
 This can be achieved by placing the device in a well-ventilated area, using fans or cooling systems, and monitoring the temperature regularly.
 Additionally, it is recommended to follow the manufacturer's guidelines for operating temperature ranges and ensure that the NAS device is not exposed to extreme temperatures.

-Although NAS DE3148-V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DE3148-V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view